 - Existing Space

 - Import your project into an existing ClickUp Space.
-This option is recommended for all projects that relate to each other from Asana.
+This option is recommended for all related projects from Asana.

 - Do not import this project